Hungarian language: Classification

-Some alternative theories suggest that the ancestors of the Hungarian people may have migrated from eastern Siberia or Inner Asia, and may even be distantly related to the Huns.
-While mainstream linguistics classifies Hungarian as a Ugric language within the Uralic family, certain typological similarities—such as agglutinative grammar—have been noted between Hungarian and other Eurasian languages, including Turkic, Mongolic, Tungusic, Japonic, and Koreanic languages.

 Genetic studies have identified Y‑DNA haplogroups in ethnic Hungarians, such as N3a‑L708 (most common in Siberia), R1a‑Z93 (most common in Kazakhstan), and C2‑M217 (most common in Mongolia).
 These findings and others have been interpreted by some researchers as supporting a westward migration of ancestors from regions around present-day eastern Siberia and present-day Mongolia approximately 4,500 years ago to the Carpathian Basin.

-Some scholars also propose a broader hypothetical Altaic or Eurasiatic macrofamily that would include Hungarian alongside Turkic, Mongolic, Tungusic, Japonic, and Koreanic, though these proposals are controversial and not accepted by most contemporary linguists.